Smartbear-Unimi/sb-ui-doc/content/en/docs/operating/baseline-assessment/index.md

 ### Medications

-The Medications tab is shown in Figure .
+The Medications tab is shown in Figure 109.
 The data concerning the medications are saved here, including the daily dose and intake frequency.
 Follow the steps below to fill it:

-1. Click on +MEDICATION (see Figure ) to open the Medication tab (see Figure ).
+1. Click on the +MEDICATION button (see Figure 110).
+The Register medication tab appears (see Figure ).
-2. Click on Medication. (see Figure ) Select a value from the menu (see Figure ).
+2. Click on Medication. (see Figure 112) Type the medication name (see Figure ).
+3. If the medication is psychoactive, tick Psychoactive Medicine
+4. Click on Substance.
+Select the name of the active substance form the menu, or type it
+5. Click on Dosage form.
+Select a value from the menu
+6. Click on Dosage Direction.
+Select a value from the menu
-3. Click on Dose and type a value, or click on + or -  to increase or decrease the value.
-The dose amount must be complemented with the Unit of Measure
+7. Click on Dose and type a value, or click on the buttons to increase or decrease the value.
+The dose amount must be complemented with the Unit of Measure, and can have decimal digits
-4. Click on Unit of Measure. (see Figure ).
+8. Click on Unit of Measure. (see Figure ).
 Select a value from the menu. (see Figure )
-5. If the medication is psychoactive, tick Psychoactive Medicine
-6. Click on Frequency.
-Type a value (see Figure).
+9. Click on Frequency.
+Type a value (see Errore.
+L'origine riferimento non è stata trovata.).
 The amount must be complemented with the Period unit
-7. Click on Period unit. (see Figure ).
+10. Click on Period unit. (see Figure ).
 Select a value from the menu (see Figure )
-8. Click on Period.
+11. Click on Period.
 Type a value (see Figure )
-9. Click on When. (see Figure ).
-Select if the medication is taken with meals or with bedtime (Figure )
+12. Click on When. (see Figure ).
+Select one or more values from the menu (Figure )
-10. Click on Dosage Direction. (see Figure ).
-Select a value from the menu (see Figure )
+13. Click on Days of the week.  (see Figure ).
+Select one or more values from the menu (see Figure )
+14. If you want to set more dosages, click on + and follow the steps from 6 to 10 again
-11. Select a date range, which is the duration of the prescription on the calendar. (see Figure )
+15. Select a date range, which is the duration of the prescription on the calendar. (see Figure )
-12. Click on REGISTER to save the data, otherwise click on CANCEL to discard them (see Figure ).
+16. Click on the REGISTER button to save the data, otherwise click on the CANCEL button to discard them (see Figure ).

 After registering a medication, it appears as a new record in the Medications tab.
 Also two new buttons appear, EDIT and DELETE, which allow respectively to modify and delete the data in a record (see Figure ).

 ### Diet Supplements